 |Above: The completed tunnel at the portal at 4th St., under I-80.
 Below: The roof slab for the Chinatown station is now complete.
 Bottom: construction at Stockton and Market.|

 The total project budget is $1.58 billion, and the San Francisco Municipal Transportation Agency (SFMTA) has full funding commitments from a combination of local, state, and federal sources.
 The primary funding source for the Central Subway is the federal New Starts program.
-To date, the project has received $124 million in funds programmed by the Transportation Authority and $469.2 million in federal New Starts funds.
+To date, the project has received $140.5 million in funds programmed by the Transportation Authority (including $124 million in Prop K funds) and $620 million in federal New Starts funds.
 It also received $61.3 million in Prop 1A High Speed Rail connectivity funds.

-On October 11, 2012, the SFMTA received the Central Subway project's Full Funding Grant Agreement (FFGA), from the Federal Transit Administration (FTA), the most significant funding-related milestone in the New Starts process.
-The FFGA represents the FTA's official commitment of the $849 million in federal New Starts funds to the project, a major milestone that allowed the project to move forward into the main construction phase.
+On October 11, 2012, the SFMTA received the Central Subway project’s Full Funding Grant Agreement (FFGA), from the Federal Transit Administration (FTA), the most significant funding-related milestone in the New Starts process The FFGA represents the FTA’s official commitment of the $942 million in federal New Starts funds to the project, a major milestone that allowed the project to move forward into the main construction phase.

 Final Design was completed in October 2012.
 It was delivered under three contracts: DP1-Tunnels, DP2-Stations, and DP3-Systems.
 The project is being delivered in four construction packages, all of which have been awarded: Utility Relocation 1, Utility Relocation 2, Tunnels, and Stations and Systems.
-Both utility relocation contracts have been completed, the Tunnels contract is substantially complete and in the closeout phase, and work is underway on the Stations and Systems contract.
+Both utility relocation contracts and the Tunnels contract have been completed, and work is underway on the Stations and Systems contract.

 - Provide shorter travel times for passengers